iva2k/ml_sudoku/rl_sudoku.md

 This approach ensures that the agent only learns from sequences of moves that are on a valid path to the correct solution, making training more efficient and focused.

-### Hindsight Experience Replay (HER)

-Standard DQN training involves sampling random past experiences from a large replay buffer.
-While effective, this method treats all experiences equally and learns from them in a disconnected fashion.

-**Hindsight Experience Replay (HER)** is a technique that leverages the outcome of an entire episode to provide more focused training.
-After an episode concludes, we have a complete trajectory of moves that led to either a success (solved puzzle) or a failure (unsolved board).
-This complete story is a powerful learning signal.

-#### HER Implementation

-Our implementation of HER works as follows:

-1. **Collect Episode Trajectory:** During an episode, every transition `(state, action, reward, next_state)` is stored in a temporary list, `episode_transitions`.
-2. **End-of-Episode Training:** Once the episode finishes (win or lose), we perform an **additional, immediate optimization step**.
-3. **Focused Learning:** The `optimize_model` function is called with the entire `episode_transitions` list.
-This forces the agent to perform a gradient update based on the full sequence of events.
-   * For a **successful episode**, this reinforces the entire chain of moves that led to the large final reward.
-   * For a **failed episode**, this reinforces the penalties for the incorrect moves that led to a dead end.

-This approach provides immediate, contextual feedback to the agent, helping it learn much more quickly which sequences of actions are promising and which are not, rather than waiting for those transitions to be randomly sampled from the buffer over time.

 ### Residual Connections for Deeper Networks

 As the network gets deeper to capture more complex relationships across the Sudoku grid, it can become harder to train due to issues like the vanishing gradient problem.
 To combat this, we can introduce **Residual Connections** (or skip connections), a core concept from Residual Networks (ResNets).